afpineda/observable-properties-python/README.md

 subscribe(observer,t,"value")
 ```

+Which means "subscribe `observer` to `t.value`".
-Now, the observer is executed whenever the observed property changes at the observed object:
+Now, the observer is executed whenever the value of the observed property changes at the observed object:

 ```python
 t.value = 2000